-- 7. One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
+- 8. One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
 Any electronic air cleaner or other accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-This terminal is energized when the indoor blower is operating. - 8.
+This terminal is energized when the indoor blower is operating. - 9.
 An unpowered, normally open (dry) set of contacts with a 1/4" spade terminal "HUM" are provided for humidifier connections and may be connected to 24V or 120V.
 Any humidifier rated up to one amp can be connected to these terminals.
-In 120V humidifier applications, the neutral leg of the circuit can be connected to one of the provided neutral terminals; the terminal is energized in the heating mode.
+In 120V humidifier applications the neutral leg of the circuit can be connected to one of the provided neutral terminals, the terminal is energized in the heating mode.

-9. Install the room thermostat according to the instructions provided with the thermostat.
-If the furnace is being matched with a heat pump, refer to the instruction packaged with the dual fuel thermostat.
+10. If the furnace is being matched with a noncommunicating heat pump, refer to the instructions packaged with the dual fuel thermostat.